 - The Ace bandage should be removed first followed by the cotton wrap and 4 inch x 4 inch gauze bandages. - A clean, dry, 4 inch x 4 inch gauze bandage should be applied over the incisions and held in place a clean elastic dressing. - Do not use tape to keep the gauze in place as this may cause skin blisters.
-The Ace bandage will keep the gauze in place.

-2) You are allowed to put partial weight on the leg for the first two weeks after surgery.
-Thereafter, you can put as much weight on the leg as is comfortable.

-3) You can start using a stationary bike.
+The Ace bandage will keep the gauze in place. - 2) You are allowed to put partial weight on the leg for the first two weeks after surgery.
+Thereafter, you can put as much weight on the leg as is comfortable. - 3) A continuous passive motion machine (CPM) may be arranged for you.
+You should use it three times a day, for 2 hours each time.
+Increase your range of motion as tolerated to a target of 90 degrees of flexion by the end of the week. - 4) You can start using a stationary bike.
 Cycling is an excellent conditioning and building exercise for the quadriceps.
 Start with the seat fairly high and use a short diameter pedal if available so that the knee doesn't bend too much.
 At this early stage, you should just "spin" without any resistance.
-Use your good leg to turn the pedal.

-4) You may shower 48 hours after surgery, however you must place a plastic bag over the brace while showering or you have the option to take off the brace to shower.
+Use your good leg to turn the pedal. - 5) You may shower 48 hours after surgery, however you must place a plastic bag over the brace while showering or you have the option to take off the brace to shower.
 Whatever you decide to do please use CAUTION!!
 Be careful not to slip, twist, or fall.
 A stool placed in the shower so you can sit is a great idea so you can stabilize your knee.
 Do not soak in a bathtub, hot tub, or pool until the doctor tells you it is O.K. to do so.
-Once you are done showering pat the wound dry.

-5) The sutures are not absorbable and need to be removed.

-6) A follow-up visit should be scheduled 2 weeks following the operation by contacting Dr. Petrigliano's office at (323) 442-5822

-7) You may remove the knee brace while doing exercises or if you are in a safe, protected environment.
-However, the knee immobilizer should be worn while walking or sleeping for the first 2 to 4 weeks depending on the type of surgery and your progress.
+Once you are done showering pat the wound dry. - 6) The sutures are not absorbable and need to be removed. - 7) A follow-up visit should be scheduled 2 weeks following the operation by contacting Dr. Petrigliano's office at (310) 825-2126. - 8) You may remove the knee brace while doing exercises or if you are in a safe, protected environment.
+However, the knee immobilizer should be worn while sleeping for the first 3 to 4 weeks, and at all times while you walk for the first 4 to 6 weeks depending on your progress.